umadb-io/website/docs/grpc-api.md

 ## Query

-A `Query` message defines criteria for selecting events in the event store.
+A `Query` defines criteria for selecting events in the event store.

 | Field   | Type                                 | Description                                |
 |---------|--------------------------------------|--------------------------------------------|